-5. Absence procedures
+4. Absence procedures

-Parents will be required to register their child as absent on StudyBugs - Link HERE contact the school office via telephone before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+Parents will be required to register their child as absent on StudyBugs before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+When children are late after 9.30am this will be recorded as an unauthorised absence.